klahrich/chiefhustler/content/posts/freedom.md

 Until one day I decided to take some responsibility and build something in this life.
 I always loved kids and I thought I'd love to have a family of my own.
 I met my wife after watching a DVD of my cousin's wedding.
 I saw her dancing in the video.
 Asked for her number, we met the next day for a coffee and six months later we were engaged.
 Fast forward a few years, we now have two beautiful little girls and I'm happier than I ever thought possible.

-Now I don't really care about being rich, but I want to be free.
+I don't really care about being rich, but I want to be free.
 I want to wake up every day and do whatever I feel like doing.
 And if I don't feel like doing anything, then I'd like to spend the day not doing anything.
 More importantly, I'd like to be as available as I possibly can for my daughters, and have plenty of good times with them.

 I recently found the blog of [MrMoneyMustache](https://www.mrmoneymustache.com/) thanks to [@LibertyRPF](https://twitter.com/LibertyRPF), which inspired me to write this post.
 He achieved freedom at 30 years old, after 10 years of working as a software engineer while diligently saving as much money as he could (him and his wife).